conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 - It might be problematic to have a dependency on up-to-date libraries (e.g. CentOS or Debian packages for the latest ``boost`` release might not be always available)

-Due to the limitations above, there are another approaches available around.
+Due to the limitations above, there are other approaches available around.

 ### Archives